ua-gist-open-source/geoserver-docker-setup/README.md

 Verify that on the Welcome screen you see that there are `19 Layers` in the Main content area.

-If everything is working, clean up by deleting the local geoserver cloned repo.

 _Deliverable: Take a screenshot of your GeoServer Welcome screen showing the 19 Layers.
 Name it `screenshot.png` and add it to a new GitHub branch named `solution`.

 ### 7. Turn in your work via GitHub Pull Request.